omerlin/yncrea-virtualization/docs/day1Summary.md

 * Snapshot of machine
 * Restore of machine snapshot

+`LABS` : update your VM
+* Update the Ubuntu OS
+* Stop the VMs
-`LABS` Take a snapshot of the 2 boxes
+* Take a snapshot of the 2 boxes

 ### Mobaxterm aliases reminder
 You can connect using: